(Pocket-lint) - Help! Pokemon Go isn't working - what is wrong with it?

 You might be playing the game and notice your Trainer is just walking on the spot and nothing seems to be happening.
 Firstly, tap the Poke Ball at the bottom of the screen to access the menu.
 If the menu doesn't open, the app has crashed.

 Close the app and restart it.
 Then reopen the app and resume playing.

 2. Pokemon Go is slow and crashes a lot

 This was a problem with early version of the game, but were ironed out in updates to Pokemon Go through 2016.
 Now, if your game isn't running as slick and fast as you'd like, there's a couple of things that could be going on.
-Firstly, a poor server connection can cause this, so peak Pokemon Go times can cause a laggy experience, because it takes a long time for the information to arrive from Niantic's servers.
+Firstly, a poor server connection can cause this, and that's likely to be because of your data connection.

 It could also be the demand on your phone.
 A top tip here is to turn off the AR side of things.
 When you go to catch a Pokemon, tap the toggle switch in the top right-hand corner.
 This reduces the work that your phone has to do and can speed the experience up.